vvatanabe/dynamomq/README.md

 ## Current Status

 This project is actively under development, but it is currently in version 0.
 Please be aware that the public API and exported methods may undergo changes.

+## Motivation

+> DynamoDB is a key-value and document database that delivers single-digit millisecond performance at any scale.
+It’s a serverless and fully managed service that you can use for mobile, web, gaming, ad tech, IoT, and other applications that need low-latency data access at a large scale.
+>
+> There are many queuing implementations that offer persistence, single-message processing, and distributed computing.
+Some popular queuing solutions are Amazon SQS, Amazon MQ, Apache ActiveMQ, RabbitMQ, and Kafka.
+Those services handle various queuing features and functions with several different characteristics, such as methods of implementation, scaling, and performance.
+>
+> However, most of those queuing systems cannot easily change the order of the items after they arrive in the queue.
+Discussed implementation with DynamoDB can change the order in the queue or cancel items before processing.

+Quoted from AWS official blog: [Implementing Priority Queueing with Amazon DynamoDB](https://aws.amazon.com/blogs/database/implementing-priority-queueing-with-amazon-dynamodb/)

 ## Features